Mars-Landing-Media/Lumen/README.md

 Lumen is a custom ServiceNow Workspace component designed by **Jon DeLuna** under **Mars Landing Media LLC**.
 This component bridges the gap between Workspace and Service Portal, enabling users to embed a Service Portal page into a Workspace seamlessly.
 It allows for interaction with and display of data from the current record in real-time, providing a dynamic and integrated user experience.

+## Disclaimer

+This software is provided as-is and is intended for **personal use** within a **personal development instance** of ServiceNow.
+The developer, **Jon DeLuna**, and **Mars Landing Media LLC** are not liable or responsible for any damages, issues, or losses incurred through the use of this software.
+By using this component, you acknowledge that it is not officially supported or endorsed by ServiceNow.
+Use it at your own discretion.

 ## Features

 - **Seamless Embedding**: Embeds Service Portal pages within Workspace.